Mazda 787B: 787B's legacy

 Today the car is considered by Mazda and Wankel enthusiasts as one of the most iconic race cars to come out of Japan.
 It has appeared in several video games, such as the Gran Turismo series, the Forza Motorsport series, and Assetto Corsa.
 In 2005, a factory-backed RX-8 used the Renown colours to compete in a 24-hour race at Silverstone.

 Mazda keeps the winning car at the Mazda Museum in Hiroshima.
 At the same time, Mazda produced two replicas and gave one of them to the Le Mans Museum.
 The Le Mans Museum car, chassis 04, is an authentic car with non-operational mechanics.
-The race winning car usually makes appearances at the annual Sevenstock shows, and has made two appearances at the Monterey Historics event in 1999 and 2004 and still bears a pair of small oval racing stickers behind the side windows, referring to its appearance at the 1999 Goodwood Festival of Speed, when it was reunited with and driven by Gachot.
+The race winning car usually makes appearances at the annual Sevenstock shows, and has made three appearances at the Monterey Historics event in 1999, 2004, and 2026, and still bears a pair of small oval racing stickers behind the side windows, referring to its appearance at the 1999 Goodwood Festival of Speed, when it was reunited with and driven by Gachot.

 The 2008 Mazda Furai Concept bears the 55 number of the winning 787B.

 After a lengthy restoration, the winning No. 55 787B was demonstrated during the pre-race of the 2011 24 Hours of Le Mans.
 Winning driver Johnny Herbert took the 787B around the Circuit de La Sarthe for a demonstration lap.

 On December 24, 2014, as part of the Vision Gran Turismo project, Mazda unveiled the LM55 Vision Gran Turismo concept car, available as downloadable content in Gran Turismo 6.
 The LM55 is seen as an homage to Mazda's own 1991 victory at the 24 Hours of Le Mans.
 At the 2015 Goodwood Festival of Speed, the LM55 and 787B were the focus of that year's monument.

 On July 2, 2016, at the annual Sahlen's Six Hours of the Glen, held at Watkins Glen International as leg in the Tequila Patron North American Endurance Cup, Mazda's Prototype team used the 787B livery on their two prototypes in commemoration for the 25th anniversary of Mazda's Le Mans win.

 On July 30, 2018, the 787B No. 55 was added to the game Gran Turismo Sport, keeping the 787B's long streak as part of the Gran Turismo series alive.
 The car's engine sound was slightly updated, along with its interior and its drivers' names, which were corrected.